rydmike/flex_color_scheme/README.md

 # FlexColorScheme

+> ## PRERELEASE VERSION !!
+> This package is still being worked on, both regarding the API and its documentation.
+> * API is only 95% ready.
+> * Documentation is about 80% ready.
+> * The live web versions mentioned in the example have not been published yet.

 **FlexColorScheme** helps you make beautiful Flutter themes, with optional level of primary color branded surfaces.
 The created themes are based on the same concept as Flutter's newer `ColorScheme` based themes, but with a few interesting twists and features.